davemor/disintegration/README.md

 Install Homebrew using the instructions [here](http://brew.sh/).

-Use Homebrew to install install Open Kinect's [libfreenect](https://github.com/OpenKinect/libfreenect).
+Use Homebrew to install Open Kinect's [libfreenect](https://github.com/OpenKinect/libfreenect).

 ```
 brew install libfreenect
 ```
 Clone or download this repository (see the right hand sidebar on Github) and open the sketch in Processing by double clicking on the file called Disintegration.pde.

-Install the Open Kinect and Box2d bindings for Processing by opening the libraries manager inside Processing.
-Open the menu:
+Install the Open Kinect and Box2d bindings for Processing by opening the Libraries Manager.
+Inside Processing, open the menu:
 ```
 Sketch -> Import Library -> Add Library
 ```